American Civil Liberties Union: Civil liberties revolution

 In 1964, the ACLU opened up a major office in Atlanta, Georgia, dedicated to serving Southern issues.
 Much of the ACLU's progress in the South was due to Charles Morgan Jr., the charismatic leader of the Atlanta office.
 Morgan was responsible for desegregating juries (Whitus v.
 Georgia), desegregating prisons (Lee v.
 Washington), and reforming election laws.
 In 1966, the southern office successfully represented African-American congressman Julian Bond in Bond v.
 Floyd, after the Georgia House of Representatives refused to admit Bond into the legislature on the basis that he was an admitted pacifist opposed to the ongoing Vietnam War.
-Another widely publicized case defended by Morgan was that of Army doctor Howard Levy, who was convicted of refusing to train Green Berets.
+(Note: Another widely publicized case defended by Morgan was that of Army doctor Howard Levy, who was convicted of refusing to train Green Berets.
 Despite raising the defense that the Green Berets were committing war crimes in Vietnam, Levy lost on appeal in Parker v.
-Levy, 417 US 733 (1974).
+Levy, 417 US 733 (1974).)

-In 1969, the ACLU won a significant victory for free speech when it defended Dick Gregory after he was arrested for peacefully protesting against the mayor of Chicago.
-The court ruled in Gregory v.
-Chicago that a speaker cannot be arrested for disturbing the peace when hostility is initiated by someone in the audience, as that would amount to a "heckler's veto".